 The term “learning modality” has grown as more content delivery options have emerged with new technology.
 That’s why online learning modality means a variety of things, depending on your learning objective.
-Let’s break down some of the most common online learning options:
+Let’s break down some of the most common online L&D strategy options:

 This delivery method uses the techniques of classroom training and the technology of video conferences.
 A facilitator delivers training content to a group of learners, who join the video call from wherever they are in the world (as opposed to traveling to a single classroom to join in person).

 In elearning modules, learners are in charge of the pace of their learning.
 Elearning modules usually include slideshows, voiceovers, or prerecorded videos that learners progress through.
 They can also include quizzes, exercises, and tests to increase engagement with the content.

 With the rise of the L&D strategy of microlearning, app-based learning on mobile phones has become increasingly popular.
 In this learning modality, learners access content on their mobile devices so that they can watch videos, listen to podcasts, refer to documents, or take quizzes from anywhere with an internet connection.

 Augmented and virtual reality

 This final learning modality to consider for your L&D strategy is still nascent, but it is fast growing in popularity.
 In augmented reality, learners engage with the real world – such as a printed postcard or flyer – and then scan a QR code to access online content such as a video or audio track.
 In virtual reality, learners enter an online environment for a full experience.
 This online learning modality has become particularly popular for learning dangerous skills, such as flying a plane or performing surgery.

 Course materials as learning modalities